About the author

 Ryan Broussard, Wrapbook’s VP of Sales and Production Incentives.

-His knowledge and experience makes him an essential member of the team at Wrapbook - and not just behind the scenes!
+His knowledge and experience makes him an essential member of the team at Wrapbook, and not just behind the scenes.
+Ryan also hosts educational events on production incentives and contributes to the Wrapbook blog.

 What are film and production incentives?

-“[States] understand that the economic impact of filming in an area is like dropping an economic bomb.”
+“States understand that the economic impact of filming in an area is like dropping an economic bomb on that city or state…"

-While there are on-going debates about the proper size and spend for incentives, Ryan points out that almost every state that lets their incentives program expire will often spend years trying to get it back up and running.
+Although policymakers continue to debate the ideal size and structure of these incentive programs, incentives remain an important factor in where many productions choose to film.
+As Ryan points out, almost every state that lets their program expire will later spend years trying to get it back up and running.

 How do film and production incentives work?

-Let’s take a look at a few of the most popular categories.
+Let’s take a look at a few of the most popular types of production incentives to help better understand how these programs work.

 Refundable tax credits

-A refundable tax credit is one of the most common incentives that states offer.
-Ryan explains,
+A refundable tax credit is one of the most common incentives offered by states.
+Ryan explains:

 “You get dollar for dollar back what you spend in the state, aligned with whatever percentage they're going to give you back.
-So if the state says they'll give you back 25% on what you spend for example, there are refundable credits that you would get back - if you meet the minimum criteria based on the local spend that you're doing.”
+So if the state says they'll give you back 25 percent on what you spend in New York or New Mexico for example, there are refundable credits that you would get back—if you meet the minimum criteria based on the local spend that you're doing.”

 Finally, it’s important to note that not all state tax credits are fully refundable.
 Some are only partially refundable, meaning you’ll only get back a percentage of what you spend on qualified line items.